 Implemented an online code reviewing tool to improve the team's productivity.

-Concentration: Integrated graphical representations for programming with real-world input and output,
+Concentration: Integrated development environment with graphical representations for development of programs with real-world input and output,

 Concentration: Prototyping toolkit for robotic things,